1920 Minnesota gubernatorial election

 The 1920 Minnesota gubernatorial election took place on November 2, 1920.
-Republican Party of Minnesota candidate J. A. O. Preus defeated Independent challenger's Henrik Shipstead and the Mayor of St. Paul, Laurence C. Hodgson.
-Shipstead narrowly lost to Preus in the Republican primary of that year and challenged him in the general, beating the Democratic nominee but coming far short of winning the general.
+Republican Party of Minnesota candidate J. A. O. Preus defeated Independent challengers Henrik Shipstead and the mayor of St. Paul, Laurence C. Hodgson.
+Shipstead narrowly lost to Preus in the Republican primary, and challenged him in the general election, beating the Democratic nominee but coming far short of winning.

-Shipstead would soon join the Farmer–Labor Party, which did not officially participate in this election, and would become the first party member to win statewide under that banner as Senator in 1922.
-The Farmer–Laborites would also become the main opposition party to the Democrats, displacing them until their political union in the 1940s.
+Shipstead soon joined the Farmer–Labor Party, which did not officially participate in this election, and became the first party member to win statewide under that banner as senator in 1922.
+The Farmer–Laborites also became the main opposition party, replacing the Democrats, displacing them until the two parties' political union into the DFL in the 1944.